mochi-mqtt/server/README.md

 # Mochi MQTT Broker
 ## The fully compliant, embeddable high-performance Go MQTT v5 server (v5 | v3.1.1 | v3.0)

-> #### 📦 💬 See Github Discussions for discussions about releases
-> Ongoing discussion about current and future releases can be found at https://github.com/mochi-co/mqtt/discussions Mochi MQTT is an embeddable [fully compliant](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html) MQTT v5 broker server written in Go, designed for the development of telemetry and internet-of-things projects.
+Mochi MQTT is an embeddable [fully compliant](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html) MQTT v5 broker server written in Go, designed for the development of telemetry and internet-of-things projects.
 The server can be used either as a standalone binary or embedded as a library in your own applications, and has been designed to be as lightweight and fast as possible, with great care taken to ensure the quality and maintainability of the project.

 ### What is MQTT?